denten-books/plain-text/0-chapter.md

 In the 1990s, the ire of the metaphysically disaffected coursed against visual culture and television [@stephens_rise_1998; @merrin_television_1999].
-A decade later it turned against the internet and computation, which to many threaten the very foundations of humanity and the humanities [@golumbia_cultural_2009;
+A decade later it turned against the internet and computation, which to many looks to threaten the very foundations of humanity, or at least the humanities [@golumbia_cultural_2009; @fish_digital_2012;
-@fish_digital_2012; @marche_literature_2012].[^ln2-internet] My thesis,
-presented here and throughout, is that the aims of such metaphysical angst are misaligned.
-Reconstructing the physical conditions of textuality, the work begun in the first chapter of the book, makes plain the profound alienation from material contexts of literary production on the part of readers and authors.
-Although literacy thrives, the very nature of what constitutes a literary text changes with the advent of new material conditions, which destabilize established modes of literary production, access, and distribution tied to the circulation of paper and ink.
-I mean by this something more than the emergence of new forms of "poetry" or the "novel," but also the emergence of literary art forms that would continue the set of poetry, novel, and whatever comes next.
-But, because the field of literary studies (like any discipline) has instituted these foundational taxonomies at a particular point of time, its institutions may have difficulty perceiving newly-emerged forms of literary evolution.
+@marche_literature_2012].[^ln2-internet] Although in *Plain Text* I also unfold a critique of literary technology in a certain disempowered mode, I locate the source of the perceived metaphysical threat in the culture's profound alienation from the material contexts of literary production.

+Where literacy thrives, the very nature of what constitutes a literary text (of any kind) has changed significantly with the advent of ubiquitous computing and its related techniques involving the internet, integrated circuits, magnetic storage, miniaturization, and search and suggest algorithms.
+By many accounts, the second half of the twentieth century saw a major technological shift affecting the production, access, and distribution of knowledge, in a shift comparable in its consequences to those accompanying the spread of the Gutenberg printing press in the fifteenth century [@johns_piracy:_2009;
+@kovarik_revolutions_2011].
+Yet for many readers and writers texts remain texts, and books, just books.
+I write *Plain Text* to break the illusion of the verisimilitude.
+To take materialism seriously is to acknowledge its intrinsic, dialectical connection with ideation.
+Changing material conditions necessitate a reconceptualization of the basic critical vocabulary.
+In this task, I must leave the comfortable confines of literature in its aesthetic and ideological modes.
+The concern with value formation, however important, gives way to the much more blunt concern with the naked machinations of (not yet) ideational power and control.

 In his 2004 *Humanism and Democratic Criticism*, Edward Said wrote about the "fundamental irreconcilability between the aesthetic and the non-aesthetic," which must be sustained "as a necessary condition of our work as humanists."
-The aesthetic exists in opposition to "quotidian" experiences that we all share, writes Said: "To read Tolstoy, Mahfouz, or Melville, to listen to Bach, Duke Ellington, or Elliott Carter, is to do something different from reading the newspaper or listening to the taped music you get while the phone company or your doctor puts you on hold."
-A corollary to my main thesis is an argument against that commonly held belief about the relationship between literature and aesthetics.
+The aesthetic exists in opposition to "quotidian" experiences that we all share, Said writes: "To read Tolstoy, Mahfouz, or Melville, to listen to Bach, Duke Ellington, or Elliott Carter, is to do something different from reading the newspaper or listening to the taped music you get while the phone company or your doctor puts you on hold."
+In the background of the book's central concern with everyday literature at large is argument against a commonly articulated and necessary relationship between literature and aesthetics.
 To my mind, the distinction is impossible to define, let alone maintain in practice.
 Bias in favor of the aesthetic is bias in favor of a specific, historically and materially contingent idea of the aesthetic.
 That preconceived idea introduces blind spots into the study of literature at large, limiting the critical task in scope and relevance.
 In that light, textual diffusion threatens not the humanity (or the humanities), but the existing socioeconomic order that governs who gets to access, to interpret, and to archive literature as text and document.
-I begin with several propositions
-then: one, that the literary field, understood in broad terms, is expanding, and two, that with a quantitative expansion comes qualitative change in the material makeup of the literary field.
-Where this chapter begins with a top-down, theoretical reconceptualization of literature as an epistemological category, it ends with a bottom-up media history that traces the passage of pixel into text.
+I begin with several propositions then: one, that the literary field, understood in broad terms, is expanding, and two, that with a quantitative expansion comes qualitative change in the material makeup of the literary field.

 When surveying the introductory literature on literature, the reader will invariably find a version of Said's "fundamental irreconcilability" position.